 Seek support, if needed

 Adjusting to academic demands, cultural differences, and life as an international student in Canada can take a toll on your mental health.
+Many international students also struggle to balance their schedules, especially if they are working part-time while studying.
 Most universities provide access to on- and off-campus mental health resources and student support programs to help students cope with pressure, stress, and mental health challenges.

 “In Canada, people are more empathetic and open to having conversations about mental health and well-being,” says Ke.
 Your mental health should be a priority, so don’t hesitate to seek help, if needed.